lemotdesign/one-click-hugo-cms/site/content/post/termite-baiting-program-gold-coast.md

 ---
 ## What is the Best Termite Baiting Options on the Gold Coast?

+The best Termite Baiting Syetem is the one that works!

+I know we are stating the oblivious but you will find there is significant differences in effectiveness, longtivity and cost between baiting system availiable on the Gold Coast.

 More information: [Trelona Information brochure](https://pest-control.basf.com.au/sites/basf.com.au/files/2023-08/214037_PSS_Trelona_Fact_Sheet_Update_Jul23_WEB_v3.pdf)

 * Is Trelona effective?